discoproject/disco/doc/py/func.rst

     Note that since *output_tail = True* in :func:`map_line_reader`, an input file that lacks the final newline character is silently accepted.

+.. function:: map_input_stream(stream, size, url, params)

+   An input stream which looks at the scheme of ``url`` and tries to import a function named ``input_stream`` from the module ``disco.schemes.scheme_SCHEME``, where SCHEME is the parsed scheme.
+   If no scheme is found in the url, ``file`` is used.
+   The resulting input stream is then used.

+.. function:: reduce_input_stream(stream, size, url, params)

+   Same as :func:`map_input_stream`.

+.. function:: map_output_stream(stream, partition, url, params)

+   An output stream which returns a file handle to an appropriate partition output file.
+   The file handle ensures that if the task fails prematurely, partial data is not seen.

+.. function:: reduce_output_stream(stream, partition, url, params)

+   An output stream which returns a file handle to an appropriate reduce output file.
+   The file handle ensures that if the task fails prematurely, partial data is not seen.

 .. function:: default_partition(key, nr_reduces, params)

    Default partitioning function.
 Defined as::